tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 path1: /introtoapis.html
 ---

-This course is all about learning by doing, but while *doing* various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
+This book is all about learning by doing, but while *doing* various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
 This is one of those deep dive moments.
 Here we'll dive into what a REST API is, comparing it to other types of APIs like SOAP.
 REST APIs have common characteristics but no definitive standards or protocols like their predecessors did.

 {% if site.format == "web" %}